 Bike Tours in Croatia

 The gem of the Mediterranean

-True to Bikes, Boats & Boots’ style, we have designed a 14 night/15 day adventure that captures Croatia’s true Mediterranean charm.
+True to Bikes, Boats & Boots’ style, we have designed the best bike tours in Croatia!
+This is one of our most beautiful 14 night/15 day adventure cycling tours that captures Croatia’s true Mediterranean charm.
 From the crystal clear blue Adriatic Sea, to the ancient fortresses overlooking the bay, experiencing the most excellent food and friendliest people along the way, our Croatian tour is designed to please.

-We’ll cycle The Dalmatian Islands, each day exploring a different area, and returning each evening to our accommodations aboard a 42-passenger boat.
-We’ll raft the exciting Cetina River, and hike the magnificent waterfalls of the Plitvice Lakes National Park.
+We’ll cycle The Dalmatian Islands for seven days, each day exploring a different area, and returning each evening to our accommodations aboard a 36-passenger beautiful ship.
+We’ll raft the exciting Cetina River, enjoy a scenic Segway tour, hike the magnificent waterfalls of Plitvice Lakes National Park and take swim in Krka National Park.
 And finally, our trip ends in beautiful and historic Dubrovnik, considered one of the best medieval walled cities in the world.

 Always on the lookout for opportunities to enjoy the local fare, and willing to wander a bit off the beaten path to find something more interesting, each day is packed with extraordinary adventure balanced with the right amount of leisure time.